Munich to Verona by Train

 Night trains for the Munich to Verona route

-Here’s the bad news about night trains to Munich: as of December 2014, night trains between Munich and Paris were indefinitely cancelled.
+Here’s the bad news about night trains to Munich: as of December 2014, night trains between Munich and Paris were indefinitely canceled.
 For night train enthusiasts, that’s admittedly sad news.

 Here’s the good news: the Pictor City Night Line train between Venice and Munich is still going strong.
 Departing once every evening in either direction, this route stops in Verona and allows you to easily do a round-trip journey with an overnight trip that conveniently brings you back to your departure point.